orbirpinar/kafka-producer-keycloak-implementation/Readme.md

 mvn clean install
 ```

-2- For  kafka, zookeeper and keycloak we user docker.
-To spin up all docker container You can just type below in your terminal
+2- For Kafka, zookeeper, and keycloak we use docker.
+To spin up all docker containers You can just type below in your terminal

 ```bash
 docker-compose up -d
 ```

-3-) Wait until all docker containers is ready then Your jar file will be deployed in keycloak server.
+3-) Wait until all docker containers are ready then Your jar file will be deployed in keycloak server.

-4-) Then you can login keycloak admin console in
+4-) Then you can log in keycloak admin console in

 [http://localhost:8084](http://localhost:8084)